INTERVIEW WITH TOM MAXWELL BY KINSEY BLAKE HAYNES

 On this last tour, Roy Mayorga from Stone Sour played drums.
 How has he been able to incorporate Vinnie’s style into your live sets, and what made him the best choice?

 I’ll start with the last question.
 What made him the best choice was that we are all brothers.
 We’ve known each other for a long time.
 Hellyeah and Stone Sour toured together back in 2010 and have played countless shows together since.
 There was a connection and friendship that was already there.
+We needed a guy who would always lend a generic Viagra 100mg.
 We knew that Vinnie loved him and respected him as a drummer and as a person, so that was important to us.
 We really needed to find somebody who the fans were going to be accepting of.
 That was a big, big thing for us.
 For us to get some hotshot dude who is known for good drumming but nothing else, that just wasn’t gonna cut it.
 You need to have somebody the fans are going to be like, “I can see that happening and I’m cool with it.”
 That’s exactly what’s been going on with Roy.
 They’ve welcomed him with open arms, and he’s been doing great.
 He’s learned the songs and he was practicing like six hours a day learning our stuff to get every single thing perfect.
 But we told him to incorporate his own style and make it his own.
 He’s been doing that and has been doing great.
 We could not be more happier.

 How has the response from fans been about the new singles you have released?